runew0lf/Double_Tap/README.md

 Double-Tap gives you some quality of life fixes!

  - Increase Birdnest Spawn by X2
+ - Increase zombie droprate to 10% instead of 2%
  - Allows basic resources to be gathered from stone
  - Spike traps are now tougher and can be picked up once placed
  - Zombies are now harvestable again